ros2/design/articles/143_legacy_interface_definition.md

 #### Upper boundaries

 <div class="alert alert-info" markdown="1">
-  This feature has been added compared to the ROS 1 format.
+  This feature is not available in ROS 1.
 </div>

 The size of *strings* as well as *dynamic arrays* can be limited with an *upper boundary*.